Girgias/error-control-operator-exceptions-rfc/README.md

 It is however near to impossible to provide a smooth upgrade path for converting such diagnostic messages to the use of exceptions, which would mean redesigning and reimplementing many functions provided by PHP.

+PHP's modern way to signal errors is via `Throwable` errors which is comprised of a parallel hierarchy, `Error` which are mostly emitted by the engine to signal programming error bugs, and `Exception` which are there to signal unusual situations from which the program can recover.

 ## Proposal

-Extend the error control operator `@` to be able to suppress any exception emitted by the expression it precedes.
+Extend the error control operator `@` to be able to suppress `Throwable` errors which are an instance of `Exception` emitted by the expression it precedes, on top of suppressing diagnostic messages.

-Add the following syntax `@<union_class_list>` to suppress only the exceptions within the class list, this is similar to:
+Add the following syntax `@<union_class_list>` to suppress any `Throwable` error which is an instance of a class within the class list, this is similar to:
 ```php
 try {
     expression